gordon-cs/cplusplus-unittest/README.md

 # cplusplus-unittest
-Example of a simple C++ unit test using the Google Test framework.
+This repo is an example of writing and running simple C++ unit tests using the Google Test framework.

-You'll also want to read the [Googletest Primer](https://google.github.io/googletest/primer.html) for help writing your own unit tests.
+This README explains how to get started, how to build programs with Bazel, and how to write unit tests
+(mostly with references to appropriate documentation).

 ## Setup Bazel to build and run tests
 Googletest is probably easiest to use with Bazel,